The core business and priorities for SRSA

 SRSA hosts South African Sport and Recreation Conference (SASReCon) once every quadrennial, in the year following the Olympic Games.

-The Major Events Support sub-programme will provide institutional and intra-Governmental support to events approved in line with the Bidding and Hosting of International Sport and Recreational Events Regulations.
+The International Sport Events sub-programme will provide institutional and intra-Governmental support to events approved in line with the Bidding and Hosting of International Sport and Recreational Events Regulations.
 The approach adopted in 2013/14 will continue where SRSA will provide comprehensive support to approximately 4 major events and mere approval/endorsement to other events.
+This sub-programme also works on promoting Sport Tourism to South Africa through identified national and international events

 The Recognition Systems sub-programme will provide opportunities to acknowledge sporting achievements, both contemporary and past performances in line with the recognition criteria developed 2015/16.
 A highlight of this sub-programme will again be the hosting of the prestigious Sports Awards (November 2018) where the following awards will be bestowed upon worthy recipients: